Know the Art of Celebrity

 Here are just some of the things you can do to achieve your own (comfortable) level of celebrity status.

-- Brand Everything: Every hard copy or electronic communication, or other document, or piece of paper, or product, or "thing" that leaves your business premises must be branded with your business name, your logo, your colours, your contact details and maybe even details of your signature product.
-Brand all your vehicles (yes, including your family wagon).
-Brand all your clothing – make sure your workers wear the business uniform and safety equipment - with your branding.
+- Brand Everything: Every hard copy or electronic communication, any other document, piece of paper, product, or "thing" that leaves your business premises must be branded.
+Ensure that this has your business name, logo, your colours, contact details and maybe even details of your signature product/s.
+Brand all your vehicles (yes, including your family wagon), your clothing and make sure that your workers wear the business uniform and safety equipment - with your branding on it.

-- Become an Expert / Point of Reference: Write articles for professional magazines, community newspapers, get on radio and TV trade / talk shows, install a "help line", give presentations at conventions, host seminars, give lessons, write specialist books, create and maintain a periodic newsletter, etc.
+- Become an Expert or Point of Reference: Write articles for professional magazines, community newspapers, get on radio and TV trade / talk shows, install a "help line", give presentations at conventions, host seminars, give lessons, write specialist books, create and maintain a periodic newsletter in your areas of expertise.

-- Press Releases: If, and only if, you have newsworthy information, then make press releases (don't forget the branding).
-This can include "news" a new product, your sponsorship of a charity event, your "solution" (read service / product) that will revolutionise a process or solve a long standing technical / social problem.
+- Press Releases: If, and only if, you have newsworthy information, then make press releases (and don't forget the branding).
+This can include "news" on a new exciting product, your business sponsorship of a local charity event, your "solution" idea (read service / product) that will revolutionise a process or solve a long standing technical / social problem.
 Press releases can be made to newspapers, but don't forget specialist news websites as well.

-- Associate / Partner with Other Businesses: This is an opportunity to reach a wider audience.
+- Associate / Affiliate with Other Businesses: This is an opportunity to reach a wider audience.
 Set up an agreement that in your advertising literature you will include details of a business that your customers could also use, and the other business must reciprocate.
-So if you are an accountant, set up an arrangement with a financial planner (and vice versa).
+For example if you are an accountant, set up an arrangement with a financial planner (and vice versa).
 If you are an electrician, set up an agreement with a lighting shop (and vice versa), etc.

-- Give Back to the Community: If your reason for doing this is genuine, it will have significant personal rewards at its core, and will be seen as such by recipients, other participants and observers.
-There is no way to fake this.
-However, it will build goodwill and is but small step to "celebrity" status, whatever that may mean to you, and another way for your community (including your customers) know a bit more about you (and your business).
+- Give back to the Community: There is no way to fake this.
+If your reason for doing this is genuine, it will have significant personal rewards at its core, and will be seen as such by recipients, other participants and observers.
+This will build goodwill, and is a small step to "celebrity" status, whatever that may mean to you, and another way for your community including your customers to get to know a bit more about you and your business.